Mehmed Alajbegović: World War II

 On 5 May 1944, Alajbegović was named Foreign Minister.
 The Germans interpreted this as an attempt to appease Muslims in the NDH.
 On 18 and 19 September 1944, Alajbegović accompanied Pavelić on a diplomatic visit to Berlin and met with German leader Adolf Hitler.
-In the last months of World War II, he attempted to reconcile nationalist factions fighting in occupied Yugoslavia, such as the Montenegrin separatist leader Sekula Drljević, Slovene collaborationist leader Leon Rupnik and Chetnik leader Draža Mihailović, in order to form an anti-communist coalition to combat the powerful Yugoslav Partisans and the Red Army.
+In the last months of World War II, he attempted to reconcile nationalist factions fighting in occupied Yugoslavia, such as the Montenegrin separatist leader Sekula Drljević, Slovene collaborationist leader Leon Rupnik and Chetnik leader Draža Mihailović, to form an anti-communist coalition to combat the powerful Yugoslav Partisans and the Red Army.
 Alajbegović remained Foreign Minister until 6 May 1945, when he fled Zagreb together with other high-ranking NDH officials.

 He fled Yugoslavia and sought sanctuary in Krumpendorf, Austria.
 He then moved to Salzburg, where he was arrested by Allied forces on 6 September 1945.
 He was briefly detained in a prisoner-of-war camp in Glasenbach.
 Alajbegović was extradited to Yugoslavia three days later, on 9 September.
 While being interrogated by Yugoslav intelligence agents, he was asked why he joined the Ustaše.
 He responded, "the main motive that led me to join them was that they had an idea for a Croatian state.
 A great influence on me was made by cognition about the right of the Croatian people to have a state, and other motives were ignored."
 Alajbegović was charged with various crimes and tried by the Supreme Court of the People's Republic of Croatia in May 1947.
 He was found guilty of collaboration and sentenced to death on 7 June 1947 and executed the same day.